 #4 Explore Doolin Village

-Doolin Village, Ireland is as pretty as a postcard.
+The village of Doolin is as pretty as a postcard.
 Brightly painted houses line the curving street that follows the babbling Aille River, while horses graze on a hillside pasture.

 The scene – found on Fisher Street – is picture-perfect and one of the top Doolin attractions.

-Visitors stroll up and down the street, popping into shops, eating ice cream and stopping by the famed Gus O’Connor’s Pub for a pint of beer.
+Visitors stroll up and down the street, popping into shops, eating ice cream and stopping by the famed Gus O’Connor’s Pub.

 #5 See the Doolin Castle

-The mighty Doonagore Castle in Doolin, Ireland stands south of the village among the fields and hills.
+The mighty Doonagore Castle stands south of the village among the fields and hills.
 Enclosed by a stone wall, the castle appears as if it were plucked straight off the pages of a fairytale.
-Dating to the 16th century, the round tower, which is made of sandstone, was built by the area’s renowned O’Brien family.

-Another Castle near Doolin: Ballinalacken
+Another Castle near Doolin

 #6 Visit Killilagh Medieval Church Ruins

-One of the many ruins that dots the landscape in County Clare, the Killiagh Medieval Church is intriguing, if not slightly eerie.
 Although small and simple, it is steeped in history and visiting the ruins is one of the unique things to do in Doolin.

 The stone church – no longer covered by a roof – was built in 1470.
 Torched in 1645 by Cromwell’s New Model Army (with parishioners inside during mass), the Catholic church was eventually abandoned and a new one was built.
-However, in the 1860s, the town began using the church grounds as a graveyard.

-Visitors to the ruins can explore the open interior of the church, look at the weather-worn gravestones and even walk into the empty crypt (which once held prisoners during The Troubles).
+However, in the 1860s, the town began using the grounds as a graveyard.
+You can explore the open interior, look at the weather-worn gravestones and even walk into the empty crypt (which once held prisoners during The Troubles).

 #7 Eat the Best Doolin Food